kulibraries/20180718-or-kulib/index.md

   Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed
-  <a href="#setup">below</a>).
-They are also required to abide by
+  <strong>Equipment:</strong> Participants will be using OpenRefine installed on Watson 419 computers running Windows 10.
+To install OpenRefine on a personal computer, follow the instructions <a href="#setup">below</a>.
+Participants are required to abide by
   {% if page.carpentry == "swc" %}
   Software Carpentry's
   {% elsif page.carpentry == "dc" %}
   Data Carpentry's
   {% elsif page.carpentry == "lc" %}
-  Library Carpentry's
+  The Carpentries'
   {% endif %}
   <a href="{{site.swc_site}}/conduct.html">Code of Conduct</a>.
 </p>